openebs/website/docs/main/Solutioning/backup-and-restore/velero-br-fs.md

 Install Velero (V1.13.2) with the `velero-plugin-for-csi` and with any S3 object storage.
 In this example, we are using the Google cloud bucket as our BackupStorageLocation.
 Refer to [Velero Documentation](https://velero.io/plugins/) for instructions on setting up the BackupStorageLocation.

-As an example we will be using Google Cloud Platform (GCP) and OpenEBS Plugin.
+As an example we will be using Google Cloud Platform (GCP) and OpenEBS.

 1. Install Velero.